 Online reviewers of Interaction Design Foundation are mixed.
 While some felt that the courses do not adequately prepare users for a career in UX design, others benefited immensely from the self-paced courses.

-Those who reviewed the program on a Reddit thread largely felt that the classes at IDF were not worth taking, with one user noting that “their courses are super weak.”
+Those who reviewed the program on a Reddit thread largely felt that the classes at IDF were not worth taking.
+In fact, one user noted that “their courses are super weak”.
 “One drawback is that they don’t teach you design tools,” said another user.
-Reviewers responding to another Reddit thread questioned the legitimacy of IDF, with one person observing that “it’s an organization with questionable priorities.”
+Reviewers responding to another Reddit thread questioned the legitimacy of IDF.
+A student observed that “it’s an organization with questionable priorities.”

 Users on a different Reddit thread also had mixed feelings about IDF.
-One user reported that he was “fairly underwhelmed with the content of the site,” noting that the courses had “comically easy test questions” and that “you’d honestly be better off taking a MOOC on Coursera or edX if you want to have a good online learning experience.”
+One user reported that he was “fairly underwhelmed with the content of the site”.
+He noted that the courses had “comically easy test questions” and that “you’d honestly be better off taking a MOOC on Coursera or edX if you want to have a good online learning experience.”

 Similarly, one Medium blogger felt the IDF courses prepared him well for a career shift from print design to product design.
 After his first job interview for a UX position, “the interviewer gave me great feedback about how detailed and considerate I was with UI design and User Experience.”